thin-edge/thin-edge.io-specs/src/supported-operations/thin-edge-supported-operations.md

 * `tedge operations add c8y c8y_Restart`
 * `tedge operations add c8y c8y_LogfileRequest --config ./logfile_config`

-* Future extension should provide a tool to create operations files - out of scope for this spec.
-Some configuration templates are provided in the `thin-edge.io` repository.
+* Future extension should provide a tool to create operations files - OUT OF SCOPE.
+* Some configuration templates are going to be provided in the `thin-edge.io` repository.

 Naming and details subject to change and comments.

 ## Use in tedge components

-`thin-edge.io` mappers should pickup operations per cloud from operations repository (filesystem), but it is recommended to have a central executor like agent to execute them (e.g. permissions or state control).
+`thin-edge.io` mappers should pickup operations per cloud from operations repository (filesystem), but an executor like agent to should be provided to execute them (e.g. permissions or state control).
 This way the executor can be configured to use different operations for different components.

 ## Persistance

-As config is static it will be persistent on the system and will last over reboots and power downs.
+As thin-edge.io configuration directory shall be installed in static storage supported operations will be persistent on the system and will last over reboots and power downs.

 ## Adding supported operations

+### Adding supported operations remotely

 Using `tedge cli` to add supported operations allows any tedge components (or even any device system component) to extend the list of supported operations on demand.

-`tedge cli` tool can be scripted and therefore when installing new components using tedge software management the operation it can be added as a part of installation script (e.g. for apt/deb postinst script may execute necessary steps), or if it is a custom plugin supporting other package the finalize phase could invoke some metadata/postinstall script in the `finalize` phase.
+`tedge cli` tool can be scripted and therefore when installing new components using thin-edge.io software management supported operations can be added as a part of installation script (e.g. for apt/deb `postinst` script may execute necessary steps), or if it is a custom plugin supporting other package the finalize phase could invoke some metadata/postinstall script in the `finalize` phase.

+> Add paragraph about how operations will be reloaded after new operations are added, e.g. which components is responsible for mapper/bridge restart etc.

 ```shell
 #!/bin/sh